ethanhsiao88/topic-modeling/README.md

-## NLP Self Service Comment Classifier (Topic Modeling)
+# NLP Self Service Comment Classifier (Topic Modeling)

-Description: The ML model categorizes negative NPS comments based on customers' complaints
+## Description: The ML model categorizes negative NPS comments based on customers' complaints

-- NLP self service comment classifier model: predicts comment classes with around 90% accuracy
+- NLP self service comment classifier model: predicts comment classes with around 90% accuracy <br />

-Significance: This model can be used by the business to better understand customer feedback and comprehend trends in user sentiments (ex. shipping complaints skyrocketed from Feb-Apr)
+## Significance: This model can be used by the business to better understand customer feedback and comprehend trends in user sentiments (ex. shipping complaints skyrocketed from Feb-Apr)

 - Automating the comment labeling process saves the business time, money, and effort.
 Now, no human has to read through thousands of comments anymore to comprehend what can be improved